Completeness of derived interleaving distances and sheaf quantization of non-smooth objects: Introduction

 \subsection{Related work}

 The completeness of a persistence category was studied by Cruz~\cite{cruz2019metric} and Scoccola~\cite{scoccola2020locally}.
-They showed that if the category admits any sequential (co)limit, then there exists a limit object for any Cauchy sequence with respect to the interleaving distance.
+They showed that if the category admits any sequential (co)limit, then there is a limit object for any Cauchy sequence with respect to the interleaving distance.
 In this paper, we work with derived categories and need a different argument.
 Our completeness result (\cref{theorem:complete_intro}) also holds in a triangulated category endowed with a persistence structure.
 See also Biran--Cornea--Zhang~\cite{biran2021triangulation} for persistence structures for triangulated categories.
-During the preparation of this paper, the authors learned from St\'ephane Guillermou that he and Claude Viterbo had obtained a similar completeness result in a derived category of sheaves.
+Recently Fukaya~\cite{fukaya2021gromov} introduced the Gromov--Hausdorff distance between filtered $A_\infty$ categories, whose idea is based on the interleaving distance, and proved a completeness result.
+During the preparation of this paper, the authors learned from St\'ephane Guillermou that he and Claude Viterbo had independently obtained a similar completeness result in a derived category of sheaves \cite{guillermou2022gamma}.

 The persistence method has been widely applied to symplectic and contact geometry.
-After the pioneering work by Polterovich--Shelukhin~\cite{PS16}, persistence modules have been used for the study of barcodes of Floer cohomology complexes in Usher--Zhang~\cite{UZ16} and the study of spectral norms in Kislev--Shelukhin~\cite{kislev2018bounds}, to name a few.
-In this paper, we also investigate the relation between the interleaving-like distance $d_{\cD(M)}$ and the spectral norm (see \cref{theorem:spectral_norm_distance}).
+After the pioneering work by Polterovich--Shelukhin~\cite{PS16}, persistence modules have been used to study barcodes of Floer cohomology complexes in Usher--Zhang~\cite{UZ16} and the study of spectral norms in Kislev--Shelukhin~\cite{kislev2018bounds}, to name a few.
+In this paper, we also investigate the relation between the interleaving-like distance $d_{\cD(M)}$ and the spectral norm (see \cref{proposition:spectral_norm_distance}).
+Similar results are independently discovered by Guillermou and Viterbo~\cite{guillermou2022gamma}.

-Kashiwara--Schapira~\cite{KS18persistent} studied persistence modules from the viewpoint of the microlocal theory of sheaves.
-Motivated by the work, Asano--Ike~\cite{AI20} introduced the interleaving-like distance $d_{\cD(M)}$ and showed that the distance between an object and its Hamiltonian deformation is at most the oscillation norm.
+Kashiwara--Schapira~\cite{KS18persistent} studied persistence modules from the point of view of the microlocal theory of sheaves.
+Motivated by the work, Asano--Ike~\cite{AI20} introduced the interleaving-like distance $d_{\cD(M)}$ and showed that the distance between an object and its Hamiltonian deformation is upper bounded by the Hofer norm.
 The result was effectively used in Chiu~\cite{chiu2021quantum} and Li~\cite{li2021estimating}.
 See also Zhang~\cite{Zhang20} for the interleaving-like distance in the Tamarkin category.